OchaBanana/ncsc_labs/day_1/1f_install_pc/1f_install_pc.rst

 #.
 Give this VM a name “**<YOUR INTIALS>-PC**”:
 #.
 Choose the container you created ”**VMs**”
 #.
 VM Sizing Small
 #.
-Give the Prism Central Server an IP using your IP network first octets and use X.X.X.38 in the created native VLAN 0
+Give the Prism Central Server an IP using your IP network first octets and use `Assigned lab Network IP <https://docs.google.com/spreadsheets/d/1QmYpmG1lo_3bo3iYONy-uPzIQGvnm4lHf1lx8URXj7Y/edit?usp=sharing>`_
+l in the created native VLAN 0
 #.
 Browse to the Prism Central IP and login
 #.
 Verify your host is registered under the Prism Central.
 If not you may need to register Prism Element to your Prism central server